cypriansakwa/latticefold_in_Rust/README.md

 ## Frontends

-Currently, the only way to define a circuit to be folded is by specifying it as a [rank-1 constraint system (R1CS)](https://github.com/NethermindEth/latticefold/blob/main/latticefold/src/arith/r1cs.rs) - a representation of arithmetic circuits using linear constraints or a [customizable constraint system (CCS)](https://github.com/NethermindEth/latticefold/blob/main/latticefold/src/arith.rs) - flexible circuit definitions tailored to specific use cases.
+Currently, the only way to define a circuit to be folded is by specifying it as a [rank-1 constraint system (R1CS)](https://github.com/NethermindEth/latticefold/blob/main/latticefold/src/arith/r1cs.rs) - a representation of arithmetic circuits using degree-2 constraints or a [customizable constraint system (CCS)](https://github.com/NethermindEth/latticefold/blob/main/latticefold/src/arith.rs) - flexible circuit definitions that can handle constraints of any degree.

 ## License
 The crates in this repository are licensed under either of the following licenses, at your discretion.